 Bacolod City Western Visayas, Philippines Travel Guide

-Bacolod City sits on the northwestern coast of Negros Island, the fourth the largest landmass in the Philippines.
+Bacolod City sits on the northwestern seaboard of Negros Island, the fourth the largest landmass in the Philippines.
 It constitutes a portion of the Western Visayas region, which includes neighboring islands like Panay and Guimaras.
 This coastal location access to the Guimaras Strait, and inland areas stretch in the direction of the verdant plains of Negros Occidental.

 Bacolod blends historic charm with modern amenities, inviting exploration of both its city center and natural surroundings.